A better way to read to maintain flow state or stay lost in the story

 What is it

-Reading Room is a VR app that lets you take a physical book off of your book shelf, open it (with the headset on), and will match the ambiance around you to the content of what you are reading so you can get lost in the story or stay in flow state for work.
+It lets you take a physical book off of your book shelf, open it (with the headset on), and then matches the scene around you to the content of what you are reading so you can get lost in the story or stay in flow state for work.

 Current Capability